Paul Bunyan

 Paul Bunyan is a giant lumberjack and folk hero in American and Canadian folklore.
 His tall tales revolve around his superhuman labors, and he is customarily accompanied by Babe the Blue Ox (Babe le bœuf bleu), his pet and working animal.
-The character originated in the oral tradition of North American loggers, and was later popularized by freelance writer William B. Laughead (1882–1958) in a 1916 promotional pamphlet for the Red River Lumber Company.
+The character first appeared in print in 1893 but originated earlier in the oral tradition of North American loggers.
+Paul Bunyan was more widely popularized by freelance writer William B. Laughead (1882–1958) in a 1916 promotional pamphlet for the Red River Lumber Company.
 He has been the subject of various literary compositions, musical pieces, commercial works, and theatrical productions.
 His likeness is displayed in a number of oversized statues across North America.

 Etymology

 There are many hypotheses about the etymology of the name Paul Bunyan.
 Much of the commentary focuses on a French-Canadian origin for the name.
 Phonetically, Bunyan is similar to the Québécois expression "bon yenne!" expressing surprise or astonishment.
 The English surname Bunyan is derived from the same root as "bunion" in the Old French bugne, referring to a large lump or swelling.
 Several researchers have attempted to trace Paul Bunyan to the character of Bon Jean of French Canadian folklore.